String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Outlook

 \section{Outlook}

 Our study of the HP phases and their thermodynamics admits several extensions, e.g., to strings with electric NS charges, such as an F-string charge along the circle direction.
 This is expected to further enhance the stability of the uniform solution.
-The situation in $d>6$ also deserves more attention.
+The situation in $d\geq 6$, where corrections to the HP effective theory become important, also deserves closer attention.

 The most exciting prospects lie in advancing our understanding of how string theory handles the best-attested violations of weak Cosmic Censorship.
 Admittedly, our conclusions in Sec.~\ref{sec:notnear} about the stringy resolution of the GL naked singularities are not based on a rigorous calculation of the evolution, which seems far beyond current capabilities.
 Instead, they synthesize a substantial body of evidence to construct a coherent picture.
 One way to strengthen the evidence is through a more detailed and extensive investigation of the role of $\alpha'$ effects in the late stages of the GL instability.